 Jaw popping isn’t a very comforting feeling.
 It’s not quite the same feeling as the opening pop of a champagne bottle, or the exhilarating sensation of the pop of a firework.
 It would be nice if jaw popping had that kind of excitement, but unfortunately it does not.
 When you open your mouth and your jaw pops, it’s unsettling.
 You may be concerned, but should you be?
 Let’s explore everything you need to know.
-We’ll dicuss why it happens, what you can do to help jaw popping, and when you need to be concerned, and provide the answer to your question…why does my jaw pop?
+We’ll discuss why it happens, what you can do to help jaw popping, when you need to be concerned, and provide the answer to your question…why does my jaw pop?

 What is jaw popping?